DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 # To do

+### Givaway
+- [ ] mag beads give away - top shelf of fridge
+- [ ] stuff on countertop - make a list and Katie will send out to MSC and local biotech programs

 ### Fridge
 - [ ] Alan will take care of water samples in the door of the fridge
 - [ ] formalin disposal - top shelf - Thais
 - [ ] mag beads disposal - top shelf - Thais
-- [ ] mag beads give away - top shelf

 ### -20C
 - [ ] Antibiotics in -20C.
 We have to contact EHS and ask how to dispose.
 Penicillian Streptomycin Sigma P4458, 100mL, 20 vials expired 2019. - Thais